 Hellebores are also an important element in many winter gardens with their delicate down-turned flowers encouraging a close-up study best undertaken lying recumbent in the leaf litter.
 I’m excited to be growing hellebores for the first time this year, especially as I bought the plants from our community garden open day, so their exact colour is currently a mystery.
 It’s a plant I’ve wanted to grow for many years and I’m looking forward to getting to know this understated woodland beauty better.

 Next time I’ll be considering scent and stems/bark as ways to extend the season of interest in the garden.
-In the meantime, enjoy the unexpected sight of any winter flowers (although in my garden a couple of summer annuals seem not to have realised that it’s December) and celebrate evergreen structure wherever you find it.
-Happy December!
+In the meantime, enjoy the unexpected sight of any winter flowers and celebrate evergreen structure wherever you find it.

 If you’d like to follow my blog, I’ll be adding Creating A Winter Garden (Part 2) later in the week…